smelvinmelvin/dotfiles/README.md

-If you decide to use these there are some external dependencies you will have to install.
-I don't know what they are.
+If you use the neovim stuff read the github pages for the plugins so you know what dependencies to install.